oxheadalpha/nft-tutorial/packages/fa2-interfaces/TUTORIAL.md

 const errorsOnly = validationResults.filter(r => r.startsWith('Error:'));
 ```

-Before creating **off-chain** metadata it should be create in JSON format
+Before creating **off-chain** metadata first we should create it in JSON format
-and uploaded to IPFS.
+and upload to IPFS.
 Then, **off-chain** metadata can be created using a
 helper function:

 ```typescript